witong42/42-philosophers/README.md

 ---

-pthread_join() is to threads the same as the wait() function for processes, it's waiting that the specified thread mentionned is terminated
+pthread_join() is to threads the same as the wait() function for processes, it's waiting that the specified thread mentionned is terminated.
+It is also acting as a clean up

 pthread_join(thread_id, returnval)

-returnval if not NULL will return
+returnval if not NULL will return 0 on success or an error code.

 ## Step by step